Or, consider other cards for 50,000 more miles or points that transfer into United miles with additional flexibility for your everyday spending.

 Make sure you get on the ‘PR-1’ list within 24 hours of departure If you don’t clear into Business Class before the day of your flight, you’ll have to make sure you’re on the airport standby wait list.
 It’s supposed to be automatic, but don’t trust that it will be.

 When checking your position on the wait list at United.com or on the United mobile app you should appear near the top.

-If after you check in online you don’t see yourself on the first / business class upgrade list at United.com/info then call United to get it sorted out.
+If after you check in online you don’t see yourself on the first / business class upgrade list at United.com/info then go to an airport ticket agent to sort it out.